Lowest Mortgage Rate in Canada. Starting from 1.99%

 Delay in providing required docs or info

-Not contacting lawyers/FCT for title transfer (for a switch)
+Not contacting a lawyer, if needed for a title transfer (for a switch)

 Last-minute mortgage changes